fedemelo/Team-15-404NameNotFound/README.md

 ## Running the application

+The proyect uses Android API 34, which is required to run the application.
+It is recommended to use the Pixel 8 emulator.
 To run the application, follow these steps:

 1. Clone the repository.